AshmitaArvind/AshmitaArvind.github.io/README.md

 <br/>

-# Hi, I'm Ashmita 👋
+# Hi, I'm Ash short for Ashmita!
-### Digital Product Strategist | Cloud & AI Leader | People · Process · Problems
+### Digital Product strategist | Build in Consulting | Wired for people

-> *"I don't just build technology.
-I build the systems, teams, and clarity that make technology matter."*

 ---

-## 🧠 About Me
+## About Me

 I'm a product-oriented technologist with 6+ years at **Microsoft**, now completing my **MBA at Mannheim Business School** (Digitalization track at **SDA Bocconi**, Milan).

 My work sits at the intersection of three things I genuinely care about:

-- 🧑‍🤝‍🧑 **People** — aligning diverse, cross-continental teams around a shared product vision
+- **People** → aligning diverse, cross-continental teams around a shared product vision
-- ⚙️ **Process** — standardizing, automating and scaling operations that quietly power enterprises
+- **Process** → standardizing, automating and scaling operations that quietly power enterprises
-- 🔍 **Problems** — taking messy, ill-defined challenges and shaping them into adopted solutions
+- **Problems** → taking messy, ill-defined challenges and shaping them into adopted solutions

-I've built cloud governance frameworks, AI-powered knowledge platforms, and DevOps pipelines for Fortune 500 clients in telecom, automotive, manufacturing, brewing and media — across Africa, Europe, Asia and the Americas.
+**I've built cloud governance frameworks, AI-powered knowledge platforms, and DevOps pipelines for Fortune 500 clients in telecom, automotive, manufacturing, brewing and media across Africa, Europe, Asia and the Americas.**

 When technology solves a real problem for a real person, that's the only metric I care about.

 ---

-## 💼 Professional Life
+## Professional Life

 **Microsoft Associate Consultant → Cloud & AI Consultant** *(2019 – 2025)*

 Some of what I shipped:

-- 🏗️ Defined and owned **data governance product strategy** across 9 Azure environments, standardizing operations for 3+ enterprise tenants and saving **1,500+ engineering hours annually**
-- 🚀 Drove product roadmap for **automated tenant onboarding on Azure**, scaling 10x and cutting onboarding from days to hours for a global optics leader in Germany
-- 🤖 Co-created an **AI-powered knowledge management platform** with the Product Council, enabling field engineers at ABB manufacturing plants to self-serve critical information, driving **90% efficiency gains**
-- 📊 Owned end-to-end lifecycle of a **data intelligence platform** for a global telecom enterprise, reducing data processing time by **45%**
-- 🌍 Led cross-functional teams across **Asia, Americas and Europe** to deliver 200+ digitization modules for a US-based consulting firm
-- ☁️ Built a **one-click Azure deployment solution** that cut release cycles by 150% and unlocked cloud access for underserved markets across Africa
-- 💰 Implemented automation roadmaps saving **$500K annually** for the world's largest brewing company
-- 🏎️ Engineered real-time telemetry solutions for a global automotive leader, accelerating vehicle activity insights by 50%
+- Led envisioning workshop and product development of AI powered knowledge management platform to help expedite hardware parts and instructions search from 140 hours to 100 hours monthly.
+- Designed cloud governance and application insights platform across multiple cloud environments that saved 357 engineering hours in 6 months.
+- Coordinated delivery of automated tenant onboarding platform that increased the set-up speed by 6 times, from 3 days 0.5 days.
+- Consulted for product requirements and delivered a one-click deployable cloud solution on Azure that created platform resilient to disaster recovery
+- Delegated cloud infrastructure product development team spanning Asia, Americas, and Europe consisting of 31 members.
+- Consulted for product requirements and delivered a one-click deployable cloud solution on Azure that created platform resilient to disaster recovery.
+- Standardised microservices deployment to improve reusability of code with script templates thus eliminated siloed code for 245 microservices deployed across 8 environments.
+- Launched migration of more than 350 virtual machine servers to support high performance media broadcasting within a span of 1.5 months.
+- Created data extraction modules to monitor emergency call signals released from IoT devices installed electronic car and uploaded them via scheduled batch processing with at least 9 fewer operations per execution stage

 **Microsoft DevOps Dojo | DevOps Coach** *(2021 – 2024)*
 Coached global organizations on DevOps automation and GitHub strategy as part of the worldwide DevOps Dojo community.